BPDA Approval Sets 75 Morrissey on a Housing-First, Resilient Path

 With BPDA approval in place, the design team is moving forward with the detailed design and coordination phase.
 CBT, a nationally recognized architectural firm, brings expertise in resilient urban design to this master plan.

-As the structural engineering partner, H+O is focused on structural solutions balancing design vision with cost efficiency, constructability, and long-term value for ownership.
+As the structural engineering partner, H+O is focused on solutions balancing design vision with cost efficiency, constructability, and long-term value for ownership.

 Stay tuned for more updates as we progress through system selection and design development.
-The next major milestone on the horizon: groundbreaking in 2026.